Flippy, the Dancing Robot

 The robot uses two small motors in order to move.
 Each motor spins around when it is turned on, and has a popsicle stick attached to it as a "leg," which pushes the robot around when it moves.
 In order to power the motors, the robot also needs a battery, which provides electricity to the motors.
 Electricity powers battery-operated devices that you use every day, like toys or television remotes, and also powers things that plug into wall outlets like lamps.
 When you connect the motors to the battery, you complete an electrical circuit, which allows electricity to flow and make the motors spin.
 Electricity cannot flow to the motor without a complete circuit.
 If you want to learn more about electricity, you can read the Electricity, Magnetism, & Electromagnetism Tutorial.

 In this project, you will use a breadboard (the green rectangular piece in Figure 1) to make it easier to connect the wires in your circuit.
 Breadboards make it very easy for beginners to make circuits, because the wire connections are not permanent.
 You can just pull the wires out if you make a mistake.
-You can learn how to use a breadboard in the Science Buddies reference How to Use a Breadboard.
+You can learn how to use a breadboard in the Science Buddies reference How to Use a Breadboard for Electronics and Circuits.

 There is just one problem—all that flipping and tumbling around can be pretty hard on the robot.
 If you are not careful, it could even cause some of the pieces to fall off!
 In this project, you will put your engineering skills to the test to see if you can design and build a sturdier dancing robot.